uvarc/rc-learning/content/notes/opencv/index.md

 From the [OpenCV project documentation](https://docs.opencv.org/master/d1/dfb/intro.html):

 > OpenCV (Open Source Computer Vision Library: http://opencv.org) is an open-source library that includes several hundreds of computer vision algorithms.
-The document describes the so-called OpenCV 2.x API, which is essentially a C++ API, as opposed to the C-based OpenCV 1.x API (C API is deprecated and not tested with "C" compiler since OpenCV 2.4 releases)

 This workshop assumes a working knowledge of the Python programming language and basic understanding of image processing concepts.